 - Wisdom (owl)

 And on!
 Building off students’ prior knowledge and proving to them that they do already understand (at least part of) symbols nicely begins discussions.
+Teaching symbolism in literature can be begin with basics and build.
 At the start of each school year, images float around the Internet and on advertising.
 What are they?
 Why symbols are associated with school?

 Explain intangible symbols.